ansys/pyprimemesh/doc/source/user_guide/concepts.rst

 Zones
 -----

 Zonelets or TopoEntities can be further grouped into zones.
 A Zonelet or TopoEntity can only be present in a single zone.

-In order to export a mesh to the Fluent solver zones are required to define boundary conditions.
-When importing a Fluent solver model all zones will be defined as single zonelets.
+In order to export a mesh to the Fluent solver (.msh, .cas) zones are required to define boundary conditions.

+When importing a Fluent solver model each zone will be defined as a single zonelet.

 ------
 Labels
 ------

 Labels allow overlapping groups of Zonelets or TopoEntities.

-When importing CAD files any groups or named selections will generate labels.
-When exporting to a mechanical solver file all labels are exported as collections.
+When importing CAD files each group or named selection will generate a label.

+When exporting to a mechanical solver file (.cdb) each label is exported as a collection.